MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/pc-app-import.md

     ![Import button.](../guides/media/library-panel.png "Import button")

 1. Find the files that you want to import, and then select **Open**.
-The file is added to folder.
+The file is added to the folder.

 > [!NOTE]
 > If you have trouble importing a custom 3D part, image, or video, [enable Guides to work in the background](../guides/known-issues-pc-app.md#cant-upload-3d-content-or-other-assets).